danielschermer/or-algorithms/README.md

 * The primal-dual [Hungarian method](https://en.wikipedia.org/wiki/Hungarian_algorithm) for solving linear assignment problems.

-The chosen programming language implies that this repository is not aiming to be a high-performance reference implementation.
+The chosen programming language implies that this repository is not aiming to be a high-performance implementation.
 Its purpose is solely to generate reference solutions for small examples and display the ***step-by-step*** solution process.
 As such, it caters to curious students, seeking comprehensible solutions to standard textbook problems.